yuyang339/cs140e-21spr/labs/1-gpio/README.md

 --------------------------------------------------------------------------
-#### 3. Extra: Break and tweak stuff.
+#### Extra: Break and tweak stuff.

-You're going to break and change your code to see effects of things going wrong and to make it somewhat better:
+If you finish, the are a bunch of ways you can "kick the tires" on your system to understand better what is going on.

    1. Change the delay in the blink code to increasingly smaller amounts.
       What is going on?

    2. Add the reboot code below (we'll go into what different things mean) so that you don't have to unplug, plug your rpi each time:

            // define: dummy to immediately return and PUT32 as above. void reboot(void) {